ibm-cloud-docs/billing-usage/ts-cc-error-messages.md

 Our payment system has detected multiple similar payments within a short period of time. {{site.data.keyword.cloud_notm}} is attempting to avoid unintentional duplicate payments.
 {: tsCauses}

-Wait 3-4 hours for the manual payment to be processed and posted to your {{site.data.keyword.cloud_notm}}} account.
+Wait 3-4 hours for the manual payment to be processed and posted to your {{site.data.keyword.cloud_notm}} account.
 Verify your account balance on the [Payments page](https://cloud.ibm.com/billing/payments).
 {: tsResolve}

 ## Why can't I upgrade my account?